FredAtLandMetrics/corrigible/README.md

 * simplified variable substitution
 * run selectors for full vs. partial playbook execution

-Soon, it will also provide for automated testing of post-run results and parallelization based on the sysV-style ordering

 Why?
 ====
 I really like ansible, but it's awkward at scale.
 I feel like it's made to be simple and, as soon as I try to do something a bit more complicated (but not THAT much), I end up copying bits of ansible playbooks around (or forgetting to, which is arguably worse).